joe-antognini/joe-antognini.github.io/_posts/2014-11-15-thermal-eccentricities.md

 distribution.
 Suppose we have a population of binaries which is, in some sense, "thermalized."
 That is, these binaries have all interacted with each other and exchanged energy many times and have reached statistical equilibrium.
-We would like to know what these binaries look like. eccentricities is.
-The derivation of this result is due to Jeans in a 1919 paper and this post loosely follows Jeans's derivation.
+We would like to know what these binaries look like.
+In particular we would like to know the distribution of their periods and eccentricities.
+The derivation of this result is due to Jeans in a [1919 paper](http://adsabs.harvard.edu/abs/1919MNRAS..79..408J) and this post loosely follows Jeans's derivation.
+I have updated some of the notation, simplified the derivation somewhat, and provided some motivation behind Jeans's sometimes cryptic coordinate transformations.

-Now it is clear from the outset that the problem as we have posed it has a small issue.
+It is clear from the outset that the problem as we have posed it has a small issue.
 It is not obvious that there is any statistical equilibrium that can be reached at all.
 When these binaries interact, it seems that some of them will dissociate and others of them will form triples.
 So a thermalized population of binaries won't be a population of binaries at all, but a population of binaries mixed with single stars and triples (and given that these objects will all interact with each other, there will also be higher order systems as well).
 If this is the case, then there can be no such thing as a thermal population of triples.
 This objection turns out to be valid because a population of binaries will naturally form single and triple systems.
 But we will here make a small swindle and suppose that such a thermalized population of binaries exists.
 This population need not have to have come about naturally, but we can imagine that it was instead created ab initio and then ask what its properties will be knowing that there is equipartition of energy.
 We should not object to this swindle too much because Jeans is already notorious for a far greater swindle.
 Moreover, we will find that, having made this swindle, the distribution of eccentricities